 On November 8, 2023, we announced our plans for the Restructuring, designed to simplify our operational footprint and cut costs while maximizing free cash flow.
-As part of the Restructuring, we began to wind down our mapping and ablation businesses.
-We also immediately began implementation of the corporate restructuring plan, which resulted in reducing our workforce by approximately 65% across different areas and functions.
+As part of the Restructuring, we wound down our mapping and ablation businesses.
+We also implemented a corporate restructuring plan, which resulted in reducing our workforce by approximately 65% across different areas and functions.
 We believe the Restructuring is substantially complete, however, we may not achieve the anticipated cost savings, operating efficiencies or other benefits of such activities.
 We will continue to review our operations to optimize our business.